Winschoten: Churches

 There are numerous Protestant churches in Winschoten including an assembly of Plymouth Brethren.
 The oldest church dates back to the 13th century in style mingling Roman and Gothic features.
 There is a Dutch Reformed church on Marktplein.
 A free-standing 16th-century bell tower is one of the features of the Winschoten skyline.

 There is a Roman Catholic church dedicated to Saint Vitus, built by Alfred Tepe in 1880.
-It is a neo-gothic church with stained glass windows by Kocken and a sandstone highaltar from Freitag in Münster.
+It is a neo-gothic church with stained glass windows by Kocken and a sandstone high altar from Freitag in Münster.
 This altar was formerly placed in the Saint Boniface church in Nieuwe Pekela.
 When this church was demolished it was brought to Winschoten to replace an old altar.

 There used to be a thriving Jewish community.
 During the Second World War, Winschoten was a transit port to Germany for the Jew-transports.
 Of the 493 Jews that lived in Winschoten at the beginning of the war, only 20 survived.